Top 10 Best Things to Do in Oak Park, Illinois

 10. Eat Dinner in Oak Park

-Hemmingway’s Bistro at 211 North Oak Park Avenue across from the Hemingway Museum is open breakfast, lunch, and dinner.
-We love to drop in for the herb-crusted whitefish or mussels and pâté for dinner.
+If you missed Hemmingway’s Bistro for dinner drop in for the herb-crusted whitefish or mussels and pâté for dinner.
 They have all the French bistro classics like Coq Au Vin, Bouillabaisse, and Beef Wellington.
 It’s a small bistro with a nice wine list.
 It’s so comfortable you’ll find yourself not wanting to leave and daydreaming of Hemingway ordering another round.
 They also offer a nice live jazz brunch on Sundays and daily specials.

 Maya del Sol offers Latin fusion cuisine 144 South Oak Park Avenue.
 This place is always full and always rocking.
 Live music makes the place a little loud but it’s a fun and festive vibe.
 They also have a large outdoor patio to enjoy in the warm months that is perfect for cocktails and appetizers too.
 You’ll find lots of Latin flavors including ceviches, ropa vieja, carne asada, portobello tostadas, and fish tacos as well as non-Latin tastes such as Wagyu cheeseburgers and sweet potato fries!